 Asthma is a common condition presenting to primary care associated with reversible airflow obstruction and bronchial hyperreactivity.
 The typical symptoms include wheeze, cough, breathlessness and chest tightness.
 The majority of care delivered to asthmatics is in primary care, and it is therefore important that nurses running asthma clinics have appropriate training in asthma management and are able to deliver appropriately structured care as well as being able to recognise which patients need referring for specialist care.

-On successful completion of this resource, you will gain a greater:
+On successful completion of this module, you will gain a greater understanding of: